-As an industry leader in live video distribution and data movement, Caton’s services and products are relevant to multiple complex use cases and types of organizations.
+As an industry leader in live video distribution and data movement, Caton’s services and products are relevant to multiple complex use cases and types of organisations.
 Their home and solutions pages succeed in both simplifying their offerings and segmenting their audiences.
 This makes it easy for potential customers to learn exactly how Caton can serve their needs.

 Pressboard’s simple layout and punchy copy make for an easy user experience.
 The website reveals extreme confidence in its product, with calls-to-action guiding the user to either experience its product or explore its customer success stories.
 A nice touch, their success stories have nifty filters, letting you search by topic, industry, publisher, or advertiser.

 4. Synlait Milk It’s no surprise that Synlait Milk’s website was recently featured on the HubSpot designers page.
 Where Pressboard showed restraint, Synlait’s in-your-face design choices underline its mission to disrupt New Zealand’s milk industry.

 In an important new initiative, Synlait has introduced the ‘Swappa Bottle,’ a reusable stainless steel milk container that shoppers return to the store after use.
 Synlait’s website uses interactive graphics to explain how this concept works.

 To highlight the sustainability and reusability promises of their initiative, the site uses QR code integration that enables shoppers to track the reusability journey of each Swappa Bottle.
 A dynamic map is included at the bottom of the homepage to show visitors where they can find retailers that sell and accept Swappa Bottles.

 5. Foundation IT